 Remote Sensing and Mapping

-- Key concepts of remote sensing (in particular multispectral satellite remote sensing) and its applications for marine conservation
+- Key concepts of remote sensing (multispectral/optical satellite remote sensing and radar remote sensing) and its applications for coral reef conservation and mangrove conservation

-- How to use the Allen Coral Atlas for coral reef management, conservation, and research
+- The Allen Coral Atlas and its application for coral reef management, conservation, and research

-- Remote sensing methods applied at different spatial scales to address coral reef management and conservation challenges
+- Mapping at other spatial scales to address coral reef management and conservation challenges

-This content was developed in partnership with the Arizona State University’s Center for Global Discovery and Conservation Science, Planet, National Geographic Society, The Nature Conservancy Caribbean Division, the University of Queensland’s Remote Sensing Research Center, and Vulcan Inc.
+The content was developed in partnership with Aberystwyth University, Arizona State University’s Center for Global Discovery and Conservation Science, the International Union for Conservation of Nature, the Mangrove Action Project, the National Geographic Society, Planet, the Reef Resilience Network, The Nature Conservancy, The Nature Conservancy Caribbean Division, the University of Queensland’s Remote Sensing Research Center, the University of Cambridge, Vulcan Inc., and Wetlands International.